spudmashmedia/catwiki/docs/UserStories.md

 ### Acceptance Criteria

 - a widget should display a list of the top 10 selected breeds on the homepage
-- for the sake of simplicity for this exercise, the state will be stored client side (NOTE: this should be persisted to a System or Record - NoSQL/RelationalDB)
+- ~~for the sake of simplicity for this exercise, the state will be stored client side (NOTE: this should be persisted to a System or Record - NoSQL/RelationalDB)~~

+- [1 April]
+ We will persist the Top 10 Searched Breeds (based on a user clicking the Breed card on the Home page) on the server using in memory cache
  ---